Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

 for stop trials.

 ##### 'Instructions' -> "run_on_start" -> ‘”Before Experiment”’:
-The code used to generated the left and right arrows can be found under `## Generate Stim Arrows` which uses the function `gen_LR_array()`.
+The code used to generate the left and right arrows can be found under `## Generate Stim Arrows` which uses the function `gen_LR_array()`.
 Once generated, the arrows are stored in the Python variable `direction`.